jnduli/blog_jnduli.co.ke/content/drafts/sc-im_color_configuration.md

 ```

 The help menu provides more details for the colors to use.
 You type `:help` and
-search for color with `\color`.
-The help explains the different options for
+search for color with `\color`, getting the explanations for all the types
-type.
-I saved the colors I chose in `~/.scimrc` for permanent configurations.
+supported.
+I experimented with a couple of options and saved my final colors in
+`~/.scimrc`.
 Here's what I had:

 ```bash
 color "type=INPUT fg=WHITE bg=DEFAULT_COLOR"